This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

 Live like Mark Twain for a few hours during a river cruise with the Steamboat Natchez in New Orleans, Louisiana.
 Early March brought a chilly breeze, but I enjoyed an educational river cruise learning about the 300 years of port city history.
 The “Muddy Mississippi” has been integral to the development of New Orleans because of the city’s strategic location at the river’s southernmost currents.

 History of Calliope Music

 While walking in the French Quarter, I heard the lively musical dance of the steam calliope.
 Historically, Greek mythology explains that Calliope (Kalliope) was the oldest daughter of Zeus and Mnemosyne.
 As the eldest of the Muses, she was a goddess of music, song, and dance.
-In art, Calliope is typically holding a tablet or a scroll representing poetry or lyre representing music and song.
+In art, Calliope usually holds a tablet or a scroll representing poetry or lyre representing music and song.

 If you have never heard the sound of a calliope, take a minute to listen on the steamboats.org website.
 This site has recorded calliope sounds for several ships and interesting stories about the steamboat industry.

 Steamboat Natchez Calliope Music